Psilocybin: Elimination

 Psilocybin is eliminated 80% to 85% in urine and 15 to 20% in bile.
 It is excreted mainly in urine as psilocin-O-glucuronide.
 The drug was eliminated approximately 20% and 80% as psilocin O-glucuronide in different studies.
 The amount excreted as unchanged psilocin in urine is 1.5 to 3.4%.
 Studies conflict on the deaminated metabolites of psilocin, with one study finding that only 4% of psilocin is metabolized into 4-HIAA, 4-HIAL, and 4-HTOL and another that psilocybin is excreted 33% in urine as 4-HIAA.
 Findings also conflict on whether psilocybin can be detected in urine, with either no psilocybin excreted or 3% to 10% excreted as unchanged psilocybin.
 A majority of psilocybin and its metabolites is excreted within three hours with oral administration and elimination is almost complete within 24 hours.

 The elimination half-life of psilocybin, as psilocin, is 2.1 to 4.7 hours on average (range 1.2–18.6 hours) orally and 1.2 hours (range 1.8–4.5 hours) intravenously.
 Psilocin's elimination half-life in mice is 0.9 hours, much faster than in humans.
-Psilocin O-glucuronide's half-life is about 4 hours in humans and approximately 1 hour in mice.
+Psilocin O-glucuronide's half-life is about 4 hours in humans and one hour in mice.

 No dose adjustment of psilocin is thought to be required as psilocin is inactivated mainly via metabolism as opposed to renal elimination.
 Accordingly, glomerular filtration rate (GFR) did not affect the pharmacokinetics of psilocybin.

 Miscellaneous

 The pharmacokinetics of administered psilocybin and psilocin in rodents, for instance in terms of psilocin tissue distribution kinetics, are described as very similar or identical, suggesting very rapid or near-immediate cleavage of psilocybin into psilocin.

 Psilocybin's psychoactive effects and duration are strongly correlated with psilocin levels.

 Single doses of psilocybin of 3 to 30 mg have been found to dose-dependently occupy the serotonin 5-HT_{2A} receptor in humans as assessed by imaging studies.
 The EC_{50} for occupancy of the serotonin 5-HT_{2A} receptor by psilocin in terms of circulating levels has been found to be 1.97 ng/mL.

 Body weight and body mass index do not appear to affect psilocybin's pharmacokinetics.
 This suggests that body weight-adjusted dosing of psilocybin is unnecessary and may actually be counterproductive, and that fixed-dosing should be preferred.
 Similarly, age does not affect psilocybin's pharmacokinetics.
-The influence of sex on psilocybin's pharmacokinetics has not been tested.
+The influence of biological sex on psilocybin's pharmacokinetics has not been tested.